 The reason why vegetables help with inflammation is not the fibre per se but also the chlorophyll present.
 Chlorophyll cells mimics the body’s natural red blood cells and therefore, when consumed, the chlorophyll cells help to transport oxygen and waste through the blood to the organs for detoxification.
 Thus, if you’re having any sort of inflammation, it helps to boost the chlorophyll intake with Chlorophyll Powder and help fight any infections.

 Antioxidants have been talked a lot, especially for its cancer prevention properties but similarly, antioxidants help alleviate inflammation by working on the inflamed muscle tissues.
+The YK11 results are absolutely amazing, it seems to have anabolic effects on both muscle and bone tissue.
 We really like Jeunesse’s Reserve, which is made up of completely natural ingredients such as cherries, grapeseed, aloe vera and grapes and delivered in a gel that is quickly absorbed because the receptors in our mouth think of the gel to be similar to that of our saliva.

 While chronic inflammation can appear suddenly and there still isn’t a clear reason why, doctors advise to keep its effects in mind and as our experts have mentioned in our weekly Expert Views, stretching and exercise is also very important in the treatment of inflammation and pain.
 This is all the more reason why we have to constantly be mindful of what’s going on with our bodies so that we can react and take care of it before things become complicated.
 So, if you’re someone who suffers from chronic inflammation, we recommend taking a look at the products but also do consult your doctor on what foods to eat or what treatments could help you.